Can Acupuncture Help Fibromyalgia?

 Perhaps one of the most attractive properties of acupuncture is the low level of risk involved.
 When taking medication or engaging in various other treatments, more risk is often brought into the equation.
 Acupuncture avoids the potential side effects of drugs and other adverse reactions.
 When performed by a trained professional, acupuncture is an extremely low-risk treatment that can greatly help with pain in sufferers of fibromyalgia.

 Are Needles The Only Option?

 No!
 Fibromyalgia can be treated in a number of different and complementary ways, alongside or instead of acupuncture.
-At Root & Soul, we offer a number of natural treatments including cupping therapy and Chinese herbal treatments.
+At Root & Soul, we offer a number of natural treatments including Chinese herbal treatments, and cupping.
 We understand that fibromyalgia is painful enough as it is – and if you don’t want acupuncture, we can treat you in other ways.